Group gathers to express concern about abortion

 GENEVA — More than 65 people braved frigid temperatures on Saturday afternoon to express their desire to see abortion no longer legal in the United States.

-The planned walk from Assumption Church to a pavilion in downtown Geneva was cancelled due to frigid temperatures and snow covered sidewalks.
-Instead, people of varied ages stood along Route 20 in front of Assumption Church on Saturday afternoon.
+A planned walk from Assumption Church to a pavilion in downtown Geneva was cancelled due to frigid temperatures and snow-covered sidewalks.

+Instead, people of various ages stood along Route 20 in front of Assumption Church.
 The group gathered to remind people of the Roe v.
 Wade decision, which legalized abortion nearly 50 years ago.

 The March for Life has been held in Geneva for the past three years and several speakers were invited to share their concerns about abortion.